 From our association, Hannah van Egmond is trained as CCP.
-Hannah studies applied mathematics and is in her 4th year.
+Hannah is in her first year of the master Industrial and Applied Mathematics and the master Science Education.
 More information about Hannah can be found below.

 In total, there are 24 trained student peer listeners appointed who serve as your confidential contact persons.
 More information about the CCP’s can be found in the document below.
 They introduce themselves with their pictures and some warm personal information.
 Students can contact the CCP that they feel most comfortable with to make an appointment.

-This year the TU/e has started with an official training for Confidential Contact Persons (CCPs).
+In 2022, the TU/e started with an official training for Confidential Contact Persons (CCPs).
 They have selected twenty-four students who are actively engaged within the community and who wish to offer a listening ear to those in need of peer support.

 The CCPs are the point of contact within TU/e for any student who would like to discuss something confidentially.
 This could be because they are confronted with undesirable behavior, or because they experience issues or concerns related to their or another student's well-being.
 The support of the CCPs is meant to lower the threshold for our students to reach out and feel more comfortable seeking help from the official TU/e support landscape.